emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+cindex: Splicing in general
 -->

 Other than the comma operator, there is the =,@= (how is this even pronounced? "comma at", perhaps?), which is notation for "splicing".
 This is jargon in lieu of saying "the return value is a list and I want you to remove the outermost parentheses of it."
 In effect, the code that would normally return ='(one two three)= now returns =one two three=.
 This difference may not make much sense in a vacuum, though it does once you consider those elements as expressions that should work in their own right, rather than simply be elements of a quoted list.
-I will not elaborate on an example here, as I think this is best covered in the context of defining macros ([[#h:evaluation-inside-of-a-macro-or-special-form][Evaluation inside of a macro or special form]]).
+I will not elaborate on an example here, as I think this is best covered in the context of defining macros ([Evaluation inside of a macro or special form](#h:evaluation-inside-of-a-macro-or-special-form)).

 Chances are you will not need to use the knowledge of partial evaluation.
 It is more common in macros, though can be applied anywhere.
 Be aware of it regardless, as there are scenaria where you will, at the very least, want to understand what some code you depend on is doing.

 Lastly, since I introduced you to some Greek words, I am now considering you my friend.
 Here is a joke from when I was a kid.
 I was trying to explain some event to my English instructor.
 As I lacked the vocabulary to express myself, I started using Greek words.
 My instructor had a strict policy of only responding to English, so she said "It is all Greek to me."
 Not knowing that her answer is an idiom for "I do not understand you", I blithely replied, "Yes, Greek madame; me no speak England very best."
 I was not actually a beginner at the time, though I would not pass on the opportunity to make fun of the situation.
 Just how you should remember to enjoy the time spent tinkering with Emacs.
 But enough of that!
 Back to reading this book.

-## マクロまたはスペシャルフォーム内での評価 {#h:evaluation-inside-of-a-macro-or-special-form}
+## 8. マクロやスペシャルフォーム内での評価 {#h:evaluation-inside-of-a-macro-or-special-form}

-In the most basic case of Emacs Lisp code, you have lists that are either evaluated or not ([[#h:symbols-balanced-expressions-and-quoting][Symbols, balanced expressions, and quoting]]).
-If you get a little more fancy, you have lists that are only partially evaluated ([[#h:partial-evaluation-inside-of-a-list][Partial evaluation inside of a list]]).
+In the most basic case of Emacs Lisp code, you have lists that are either evaluated or not ([Partial evaluation inside of a list](#h:symbols-balanced-expressions-and-quoting][Symbols, balanced expressions, and quoting]]).
+If you get a little more fancy, you have lists that are only partially evaluated ([[#h:partial-evaluation-inside-of-a-list)).
 Sometimes though, you look at a piece of code and cannot understand why the normal rules of quoting and evaluation do not apply.
 Before you see this in action, inspect a typical function call that also involves the evaluation of a variable:

 ```emacs-lisp
 (concat my-greeting-in-greek " " "Πρωτεσίλαε")